 TL:DR NOTE: This is an intentionally thorough and lengthy article from our founder, Riley, and obviously won’t be for everyone because of the length.
 In a sense it is written as a stake in the ground to mark where we’ve been and point where we’re heading.
 It is a broad look at what we’ve seen and learned the last few years, what we’re seeing currently, and what we’ll be doing moving forward in light of these insights.
 A few major aspects of TMM as a site, community, and organization are going to change — mostly focused around three major intents.
 Also, we tell how you can get involved if you want!

-you could check here To make it easier to consume this content, we’re offering an audio version you can listen to:
+To make it easier to consume this content, we’re offering an audio version you can listen to: